roni-estein/press/README.md

 You will now find the config file located in `/config/press.php`

+### Migrate Database

+Now that our configs have been published review the new migrations and see if you need to make any changes to adapt the new migrations to your domain logic.
+If you don't need to or once you are done, you need to migrate the database to add the necessary tables for Press.
+In the command line, run the following command.

+`php artisan migrate`

 ### Create directory to hold posts

 The last step in the installation, is to create a directory for your markdown files that Press will use to turn into your blog posts.
 By default, it is just a directory in the root directory of your project called `blogs`.
 You may change that in the config file we published in the previous step.

-`mkdir blogs`
+`mkdir aticles`

 ### Sample Post

 To create your first post, here's a sample markdown file to get you started.
-Copy and paste it into a `.md` file in your blogs directory.
+Copy and paste it into a `.md` file in your articles directory.

 ```
 ---